tituschewxj/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" /><br><br>

-**Step 2.** The user executes `delstu e1234567` command to delete student with nusnet ID as e1234567 from the contact book.
+**Step 2.** The user executes `delstu nn/E1234567` command to delete student with NUSNet ID as E1234567 from the contact book.
 The `delstu`
 command
 calls
-`Model#commitAddressBook()`, causing the modified state of the contact book after the `delstu e1234567` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted contact book state.
+`Model#commitAddressBook()`, causing the modified state of the contact book after the `delstu nn/E1234567` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted contact book state.